 The subject matter is perhaps best characterized as ‘the subjective quality of experience.’
 When we perceive, think, and act, there is a whir of causation and information processing, but this processing does not usually go on in the dark.
 There is also an internal aspect; there is something it feels like to be a cognitive agent.
 This internal aspect is conscious experience.”

-While leaders in these fields propose innovative ways for us to improve our memory, creativity, and learning abilities, they unfortunately offer no suggestions for how one can improve their life by raising the levels of consciousness they live with.
+While leaders in these fields propose innovative ways for us to improve our memory, creativity, and learning abilities, they, unfortunately, offer no suggestions for how one can improve their life by raising the levels of consciousness.
 Spiritual gurus from the ancient land of India, however, long ago realized that by raising one’s levels of consciousness in meditation, individuals could move beyond their greatest psychological limitations.
 The Buddha himself, who was a distinguished psychologist in his own right, offered profoundly advanced insights into the workings of the mind, from a completely agnostic point of view, and explained how each of us has the ability to become consciously aware of our thoughts and behaviors in a way that allows us to make beneficial changes for the whole of humanity.

-By watching the news or researching statistics from a wide range of fields, it is clear to see that unless our evolutionary courses changes directions, we will be dealt a devastating set of cards.
-Not only does it seem as though we are on the brink of a nuclear war, but more individuals today suffer from mental health disorders then ever before, and the affects of global warming still haven’t fully materialized.
+By watching the news or researching statistics from a wide range of fields, it is clear to see that unless our evolutionary courses change directions, we will be dealt a devastating set of cards.
+Not only does it seem as though we are on the brink of a nuclear war, but more individuals today suffer from mental health disorders than ever before, and the effects of global warming still haven’t fully materialized.

-It is certain that only by becoming consciously aware of our greatest psychology limitations, and individually working to overcome them, can we ensure that our evolutionary path doesn’t end in unfathomable destruction.
+It is only by becoming consciously aware of our greatest psychological limitations and working to overcome them that we can ensure our evolutionary path doesn’t end in unfathomable destruction.
 It is certain that only by consciously dictating our evolutionary direction as individuals will we have the ability to collectively change the world.